sergiocollado/potpourri/aws_notes.md

 ##INTRODUCTION to S3(Simple Store Service):

-you can put any data file in S3 (Simple Storage Service) they are organiced in "Buckets".
+In S3 (Simple Storage Service) you can put any data file.
+They are organiced in "Buckets".
 -Bucket names are globally unique, so you have to take one with a name non taken yet.

 You can have one, or more buckets, for each bucket you can manage its group access,